-- Open the presentations that move slides between.
+- 1) Open the presentations between which to move slides.
 Arrange the windows so both presentations are visible.
 Choose View > Slide Sorter in each window. - 2) In the presentation containing the slides that you want to move, select the required slides.
 To move the slides, drag and drop them into the other presentation.

-TipIf you hold down the Control key while dragging and dropping, the slide gets copied in the target presentation.
+Tip If you hold down the Control key while dragging and dropping, the slide gets copied into the target presentation.